 For many years, there has been an estate tax (some people call it a “death tax”) in effect in this country.
 Historically, only about 2% of estates have been subject to this tax.
-Most estates pay no federal estate tax because the fair market value of the decedent’s estate does not exceed the exemption amount, which is $5.34 million for tax year 2015.
-The American Taxpayer Relief Act of 2012, signed into law on January 1, 2013, made permanent the $5 million estate tax exemption to be indexed for inflation since 2011.
+Most estates pay no federal estate tax because the fair market value of the decedent’s estate does not exceed the exemption amount.
+The American Taxpayer Relief Act of 2012, signed into law on January 1, 2013, made permanent the $5 million estate tax exemption which is indexed annually for inflation.
 Basic estate planning has always made it possible to protect greater amounts than the estate tax exemption ceiling.
 If one’s estate is at or near the $5 million range, the most prudent course of action would be to contact an estate planner and take advantage of this large applicable exclusion.

 Some people think if their estate is not as large as the figures set out above, they do not really need to do any estate planning.
 As noted below, that is not true for many reasons (see Wills, Trusts, and Guardianships below).
 For example, most clients can ensure that their estate passes in accordance with their wishes by drafting a Will.
-To further protect our clients’ estates, we also prepare Trusts, Guardianships, Living Wills, Statutory Durable Powers of Attorney, and Medical Powers of Attorney for our clients.
+To further protect our clients’ estates, we also prepare Trusts, Living Wills, Statutory Durable Powers of Attorney, Medical Powers of Attorney, and handle Adult Guardianships for our clients.

 WILLS, TRUSTS, AND GUARDIANSHIPS